sdatspun2/error-catalog-service/README.md

 1. Microservices providing APIs can retrieve error metadata from the Error Discovery Service instead of hard-coding in the code.
-2. API Portal can show a list of errors associated with an API using the Error Discovery Service.
+2. API Portal can show a list of errors and error details associated with an API using using the API definition and [the Error Discovery Service.
-3. Automation tests for an API can verify errors sent by services against the API contract using Error Discovery Service.
+3. Automation tests for an API can verify errors emitted by services using the API definition and the Error Discovery Service.

+## API

+API definition for Error Discovery Service is defined using OpenAPI Document which is available [here](error_discovery_service.json).

-## Resources of Error Discovery Service
+### Resources of Error Discovery Service

 There are two resources in Error Discovery Service.

 1. Error Metadata
 2. Error Catalog

-### Error Metadata
+#### Error Metadata

 Error Metadata describes an error.
 An Error Metadata can be associated with one or more operations that belong to one or more APIs.
 Metadata includes an identifier for the error, a message (if required, a templatized string), HTTP status code(s) that would be used to inform about this error and it describes possible action(s) to take in order to rectify the error.

-### Error Catalog
+#### Error Catalog

 An Error Catalog has a namespace, language and a collection of error metadata for the namespace.
 There SHOULD be an Error Catalog for a default language (e.g. `en_US`).
 There chould be one or more language-specific catalog as needed.

 ## Custom Extensions for OpenAPI Specification

-OpenAPI Specification allows [extensions](https://swagger.io/specification/#specification-extensions).
+[OpenAPI](https://swagger.io/specification/) Specification allows [extensions](https://swagger.io/specification/#specification-extensions).
 For Error Discovery Service, we have identified two extensions.
 Using an [OpenAPI Document](https://swagger.io/specification/#definitions) that is annotated with these 2 extensions, various tool/components/systems including but not limited to API portal, microservice exposing the API, CI/CD utilities and QA tests can retrieve error metadata from one or more error catalog(s) with the help of Error Discovery Service.

 1. `x-error-namespaces`
 2. `x-error-ids`